kevindoole/fredastaire/README.md

 - You only have to write the same setup steps once

 _Example_
-`given(name, {within, withArgs, ...whateverYouWantToPassToTheDefinition})`
+`given(name, {container, args, ...whateverYouWantToPassToTheDefinition})`
 - You can also use `when` and `and`
-- You can chain these calls together

 ## Setup
-0. `npm install mocha-given --save-dev`
+0. `npm install fredastaire --save-dev` or `yarn add fredastaire -D`
-1. Make your step definitions file wherever you like.
+1. Define your steps wherever you like. (example below)
-2. Write some tests that use `given`
+2. Write some tests that use `given`. (example below)
-3. Run your tests with the appropriate options:
+3. Run your tests with the fredastaire ui, requiring your steps file:
-  `mocha ./tests/some-tests.js --ui mocha-given --setupDefinitions ./tests/wherever/step-definitions.js`
+  `mocha ./tests/some-tests.js --ui fredastaire --require <your steps file>`

 ## Usage
 You need two things: mocha tests that call `given` and some step definitions.